ruslanmv/ruslanmv.github.io/_posts/2020-11-23-Cloudera-HDP-Sanbox-on-AWS.md

-##### Query in Hive
+### Query in Hive

-After the tables are uploaded we can open the query editor and execute the following SQL commnd
+After the tables are uploaded we can open the query editor and execute the following SQL command and execute it.

 <img src="../assets/images/posts/2020-11-23-Cloudera-HDP-Sanbox-on-AWS/Screenshot%202020-11-23%20at%2001.03.44.png" alt="Screenshot 2020-11-23 at 01.03.44" style="zoom:33%;" />

 ### Data Visualisation

-In addition we can visualize the data easily , whe choose the x, y vaiables the columns that we want to visualize.
+In addition we can visualize the data easily , we choose the x, y vaiables the columns that we want to visualize.